 Energy & renewable electricity

-We want to lead the way when it comes to energy efficiency and renewable energy production.
-Since 2014 we reduced our overall energy consumption by 34%.
+We want to lead the way when it comes to energy efficiency and using renewable energy.
+Since 2014 we reduced our overall energy consumption by 40%.
 We also increased efficiency and increased our consumption of renewable electricity to 100% of total electricity consumption for ING managed buildings.
 This includes the use of purchase agreements and renewable energy certificates (RECs).
-In 2020, travel and working from home restrictions contributed to this progress.
+In 2020, travel and working from home restrictions continued to impact these figures.

 |Coverage (% of employees)||99||99||99||99||98||96||95||90|

 |Renewable electricity %*||100||100||98||98||95||91||86||77|

 ING continues to reduce the impact from our business travel.
-In 2020, business travel by both air and car was largely impacted by travel and working from home restrictions.
-We have continued introducing more fuel efficient vehicles including fully electric and hybrid vehicles to our car fleet.
+In 2021, business travel by both air and car continued to be impacted by travel and working from home restrictions.
+We have continued introducing more fuel-efficient vehicles including fully electric and hybrid vehicles to our car fleet.
 As such, the overall efficiency of our fleet has increased since 2014.